Course - Rock Physics and Geophysical Monitoring - TPG4170

 Learning methods and activities

-Lectures and compulsory exercises in addition to a data lab exercise usage of software combining well and seismic data analysis.
+Lectures and compulsory exercises using computer lab exercises through programming combining well and seismic data analysis.
 The lectures will be held in English if international students attend.
 The course evaluation is done by a student reference group.

 Compulsory assignments